Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_slides/Slides - Databases.md

     *   Contextualised
     *   Reduces Ambiguity
     *   Often qualitative (insights, conclusions)

-*   **Examples:**
+--
+# Information Examples

 *   "Sales increased by 15% last quarter."
 (Based on sales data)
 *   "The average customer age is 32."
 (Based on customer data)
 *   "Customers prefer blue products."
 (Based on product sales data and customer feedback)
 *   A sales report showing monthly revenue trends.

 ---

-## phpMyAdmin: Your Control Panel
+# phpMyAdmin: Your Control Panel

 We use **phpMyAdmin** to talk to MariaDB without writing raw code yet.